Sustainable-Sanitation-Alliance/newsbox/README.md

 The configuration file provides important information about the Sanitation Network Circle Neewsfeed in JSON format.

 ### Sources - additional partner information
+Within this object all participating partner organizations can be found.
+These abbreviations are output in the source tag of the items and can thus also be filtered.

+Here you can find the name and a description of the partner organization, the link to the website and a URL to the logo of the organization, which you can use on your website.

+In addition, it is possible to retrieve an explicit source via URL. api.susana.org/newscircle/rss/{source}.rss.

 ### Categories